Nerima: Geography

 Nerima is located within the Wards Area of Tokyo, in the north part of the West of the Palace area (城西エリア, Jōsai eria).
 Neighboring wards are Itabashi Ward (to the east), Toshima Ward (to the southeast), Suginami Ward, and Nakano Ward (to the south).
 To the west it neighbors two cities in the Tama Area of Tokyo: Musashino (to the southwest), and Nishitōkyō (to the west).
 To the north lie three cities in Saitama Prefecture: Wakō, Asaka and Niiza.

 The ward is roughly rectangular, measuring 10km east to west and 4km to 7km north to south, with an area of 48.08km^{2}.
 It accounts for about 7.7% of the total area of the 23 wards, making it the 5th largest of the 23 wards.

 To the northwest, there is a small exclave called Nishi-Ōizumimachi, enclaved within the city of Niiza in Saitama Prefecture.
 The ward is working to incorporate the exclave into Saitama Prefecture, but residents are opposed to the plan.

 Terrain

 The entire ward lies within the Musashino Plateau and features soil composed of loam formed from volcanic ash.
 The highest point in the 23 wards is in Nerima Ward, around Musashi-Seki Park.
 There are two peaks in the plateau at an altitude of about 58m in Sekimachi-Minami 4th Street and Sekimachi-Kita 4th Street.

 Water Bodies

 The main rivers are the Shakujii River and the Shirako River, and the difference in elevation is small.
-In the past, the Naka-Arai River, the Senkawa Aqueduct, and the Tagara Irrigation Canal flowed through the ward, but have dried out since.
+The Senkawa Aqueduct flows through the ward.
 Groundwater from the Musashino Plateau surfaces as springs, creating the Sambōji Pond, Shakujii Pond, and Fujimi Pond.

+In the past, the Naka-Arai River and the Tagara Irrigation Canal flowed through the ward, but have dried out since.
+Extinct ponds are the Nukui Pond and the Igashira Pond.